andresag01/ble-examples-1/BLE_EddystoneService/readme.md

 You can now build for nRF51-based 16K targets.

+### Configuring default values

+It is possible to configure the following EddystoneService parameters by modifying the ``config.json`` file:

+- ``default-device-name``: The string that will be advertised as the BLE Device Name while in Eddystone-URL config mode.
+- ``default-url``: The string that will be encoded within Eddystone URL frames.
+- ``default-url-frame-interval``: The advertising interval of Eddystone URL frames in milliseconds.
+Setting this parameter to 0 will turn off broadcasts of URL frames.
+- ``default-uid-frame-interval``: The advertising interval of Eddystone UID frames in milliseconds.
+Setting this parameter to 0 will turn off broadcasts of UID frames.
+- ``default-tlm-frame-interval``: The advertising interval of Eddystone TLM frames in milliseconds.
+Setting this parameter to 0 will turn off broadcasts of TLM frames.
+- ``default-eddystone-url-config-adv-interval``: The interval of Eddystone-URL Configuration service advertising packets in milliseconds.
+Setting this parameter to 0 results in an error if EddystoneService::startConfigService() is called.

 ## Setting up the beacon

 By default, the beacon directs to the url ``http://mbed.org``.
 You can change this to your own URL in two ways: